-“Stay Home, Stay Safe” is a five‐lesson unit plan to accompany the Virtual Museum Tour: Stay home, stay safe - will open in a new tab.
+“Stay Home, Stay Safe” is a five‐lesson unit plan to accompany the Virtual Museum Tour: Stay home, stay safe.
 This unit introduces students to foundational human rights concepts and how these concepts have evolved throughout Canada’s history.
 Students will be challenged to think critically about Canada’s human rights journey and their own perspectives on human rights.

 The lessons included in this unit plan are cross‐curricular and encourage students to read, write, represent, and communicate ideas about human rights in Canada.